Restore My Photos

 • Disable Automatic Enhancements

 Many scanners offer built-in features such as dust removal, colour correction or sharpening.
 Please ensure these automatic adjustments are turned off.
-We prefer to work with the untouched original scan rather than an image that has already been digitally altered.
+I prefer to work with the untouched original scan rather than an image that has already been digitally altered.

 • Use Colour Mode